HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Experiments

-\runinsubsubsection{Generability of HCP-MAD} To validate the generalization capabilities of HCP-MAD, we evaluated its performance using additional model pairs.
-As shown in Table~\ref{tab:model_generalization}, HCP-MAD consistently achieves significant improvements across various architectures, including GPT-4o-mini paired with Mistral/Mixtral-8x22b-instruct, and GPT-4.1-mini combined with Gemini-2.0-flash.
-This demonstrates the generalizability of HCP-MAD.
-A more detailed comparison of HCP-MAD with these two models can be found in the Appendix.

-\runinsubsubsection{Scaling Study (Debate Rounds \& Voting Agent)} We conducted a scaling study to analyze the effect of the number of voting agents $N$ and debate rounds $R$, and summarize the results in Table~\ref{tab:scaling_study}.
-We can observe that setting the round number of $R$ to 4 obtains the better performance on both benchmarks.
+\textbf{Scaling Study (Debate Rounds \& Voting Agent)} Table~\ref{tab:scaling_study} reports the scaling results for voting agents and debate rounds.
+We can observe that setting 4 rounds obtains the better performance on both benchmarks.
 The reason is that the existence of answer exchange and persistent deadlock makes a more debate round unnecessary.
 For the number of agents for voting in ECV, it can be observed that using five agents obtains the best performance on MMLU, while seven agents are suitable for GPQA because GPQA is more challenging than MMLU.